British Values and Our School Values

 School Council, Safer School and ECO representatives put themselves forward, and are voted in annually by their class mates They actively work alongside each other and teachers to organise events/make improvements in school.

 We take every opportunity to raise children's understanding of democracy within school life and the children gain the real experience of voting during general elections.
 Pupils across the school have opportunities to choose topics for debate and take part in a voting process.

-Pupils are interviewed and audited as to their thoughts on their learning and school.
+Pupils are interviewed and audited as to their thoughts on their learning and school and their views are always important to us..

 We aim to educate the 'whole child' ensuring confident adults of the future.
 To this end we actively promote freedom of choice, enabling independent learners who are encouraged to make choices.